robske110/IDDataLogger/README.md

 After successful start you can now visit idView.php or use the iOS widget after [setting it up](docs/ioswidget.md)!

+## Contributing

+Contributions are always welcome!
+You can help to improve the documentation, fix bugs in the code or even add new features.

+Creating a containerized version (for example docker and especially with letsencrypt/certbot support) or improving the beginners guide are currently something I would love to have help with.
+Feel free to open a PR!

 ## Disclaimer

 This project is not endorsed by Volkswagen in any way, shape or form.
 This project is to be used entirely at your own risk.